Utah State vs. Hawaii NCAA Football Odds, Plays and Insights | October 30, 2021

 Hawaii Stats and Trends

-- In Hawaii's eight games this year, it has three wins against the spread.

-- The Rainbow Warriors have been underdogs by 5.5 points or more five times this year and have covered the spread twice.
+- This season, the Rainbow Warriors have just two against the spread wins in five games as an underdog of 5.5 points or more.

-- Hawaii's games this year have eclipsed the over/under two times in seven opportunities (28.6%).
+- Hawaii's games this season have hit the over on two of seven set point totals (28.6%).

-- Hawaii is 1-1 against the spread and 3-0 overall when the team puts up more than 28.7 points.
+- Hawaii is 1-1 against the spread and 3-0 overall when the team records more than 28.7 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.